crowdsecurity/cs-magento-bouncer/doc/INSTALLATION_GUIDE.md

 #### Install the latest Packagist release

-To avoid this error and install the latest known Packagist release `y.y.y`, you could modify the root `composer. json` of your Magento project by setting the `repo.magento.com` repository as non-canonical:
+To avoid this error and install the latest known Packagist release `y.y.y`, you could modify the root `composer.json` of your Magento project by setting the `repo.magento.com` repository as non-canonical:

 ```
 "repositories": {